 What methods of payment do you accept?

-Cash, credit, debit, and even some crypto are acceptable forms of payment.
-Payment is expected at the time of service, so please be sure to communicate with your artist about cost.
+Cash (always preferred), credit, debit, and some touch-free payment options are accepted.
+Each artist operates independently and payment is expected at the time of service, so please be sure to communicate with them about cost prior to starting.

 Can my friends/family watch me get my work?

-COVID restrictions have been lifting, but we have a pretty limited waiting area and visitors are not allowed to hang out in the tattoo stations.
-We kindly ask anyone not being tattooed to remain on the other side of the counter, thanks!
+We have a pretty limited waiting area and only the person being tattooed is allowed into the work area with the artist.
+We kindly ask anyone not being tattooed to remain on the other side of the counter, but a friend or two stopping by is totally fine, thanks!

 Can I bring in my own music?

-Yes, but we may not play it...
-Feel free to bring a device with headphones if you have a certain sound/video to get you in your tattoo time groove.
+We usually have a wide variety of music pumping through our speakers, but please feel free to bring a device with headphones if you have a certain sound/video to get you in your tattoo time groove.
 Each station has a Roku television with Netflix, Amazon, Hulu, Disney+, and more!
-Good time to catch up on your stories if you're not feeling too chatty, although we do try to engage and be entertaining, whatever helps you get in your groove!
+Good time to catch up on your shows if you're not feeling too chatty, although we do try to engage and be entertaining, whatever helps you get in your groove!

 Are you hiring? / Are you looking for an apprentice?

 We currently have a full house and are not looking for any additional artists, nor apprentices.

 Can I buy/Do you sell tattoo or piercing equipment?